Global Panel and The United Nations Food Systems Summit

 The Summit will present new opportunities to reaffirm global commitments to nutrition, as well as prioritising policy shifts, at a country level, to transition food systems towards delivering better diets that promote health and protect ecosystem services.

-The Global Panel members released a statement ahead of the Summit recognising that food systems are key to addressing global challenges embodied in the Sustainable Development Goals – relating to hunger and nutrition, health and wellbeing, poverty, inequality, climate change and the environment.
+The Global Panel members, and members of the African Leaders for Nutrition, released a statement ahead of the Summit recognising that food systems are key to addressing global challenges embodied in the Sustainable Development Goals – relating to hunger and nutrition, health and wellbeing, poverty, inequality, climate change and the environment.
 It urges delegates to provide the strongest possible level of political commitment to catalysing food systems transformation.
 Read the full statement.

 The Global Panel is providing evidence to the Summit Science Group, the Action Track leaders, and briefings to key stakeholders, as well as country-level engagement through support to the Food Systems Summit Dialogues in low and middle-income countries, building on the Panel’s successful programme of high-level roundtables.
 A full list of our engagement with the UNFSS can be found here.